Simi-Paxleal-J/Clojure-installation/clj-on-Windows.md

 ## Questions

 We seek your feedback on the best way to integrate the Windows install into your development environment.
 What's important to you?
 Self-executing installer?
 Chocolatey package?
 Powershell module?
 Please let us know.

+* Scoop is another option that people seem to like -- see https://github.com/littleli/scoop-clojure as an example of how it could be packaged for Scoop